virgo-agent-toolkit/rackspace-monitoring-agent/README.md

 Otherwise, continue reading this section.

-First get the source
+Satisfy pre-requisites:

+If you're on windows you may have to either install or find and add certain utilities to your path beforehand.
+These are:

+ - cmake    - Downloadable from cmake gnu site
+ - nmake    - Included in Visual studio/VC/bin but may need to be inserted into your path
+ - signtool - Included in Microsoft SDKs/windows/v7.1a/bin but may need to be inserted into your path

+Get the source:

     git clone https://github.com/virgo-agent-toolkit/rackspace-monitoring-agent

-Go into the directory that you just created
+Go into the directory that you just created:

     cd rackspace-monitoring-agent